-In 2016 and 2015, the actuarial valuations utilized the entry age normal cost method.
-The actuarial assumptions included a 3.0 percent investment rate of return, which is the expected long-term investment return on the employer's investments and an annual healthcare cost trend rate of 8.0 percent reduced by decrements to an ultimate rate of 3.886 percent in 2076.
-2016 included a 2.25 percent inflation assumption while 2015 included a 2.25 percent inflation assumption.
-The assumed rate of annual salary increase is 3.5 percent in both 2016 and 2015.
+In 2017 and 2016, the actuarial valuations utilized the entry age normal cost method.
+The actuarial assumptions included a 3.0 percent investment rate of return, which is the expected long-term investment return on the employer's investments and an annual healthcare cost trend rate of 8 percent reduced by decrements to an ultimate rate of 3.886 percent in 2076.
+2017 and 2016 included a 2.25 percent inflation assumption.
+The assumed rate of annual salary increase is 3.5 percent in both 2017 and 2016.
 The UAAL is being amortized as a level dollar of projected payroll on an open basis.
-The remaining amortization period at March 31, 2016, was twenty years.
+The remaining amortization period at March 31, 2017 was nineteen years.